PJ-Watson/niriss-tools/docs/index.rst

-..
-GLASS-NIRISS documentation master file, created by sphinx-quickstart on Wed Sep  4 11:58:15 2024.
+.. niriss-tools documentation master file, created by sphinx-quickstart on Wed Sep  4 11:58:15 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GLASS-NIRISS documentation
+niris-tools documentation
 ==========================

 Add your content using ``reStructuredText`` syntax.
 See the